iltuoconsulenteit/DocCropper-Test/README.md

 After all images are processed, choose how many images appear on each page and whether the PDF is in portrait or landscape orientation, then use the **Export PDF** button to download it.
 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
 Place your own images inside `static/logos/` and reference them from `static/index.html`.
+The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
+If these files are missing, the placeholders will be used automatically.
+Default preferences for language, PDF layout and page orientation are stored in `settings.json`.
+Any change you make through the interface is saved back to this file via the `/settings` API.
+Without a valid license key in `settings.json` the exported PDF includes a "DEMO" watermark.
 Language JSON files live in `static/lang/`.
 Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
 Processed images appear as thumbnails.
 Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
 Click a thumbnail itself to view it in a modal overlay.